-Minimizing Pain Through Minimally Invasive Spine Surgery
+Minimally Invasive Spine Surgery (MIS) in Northern New Jersey

-Understanding Minimally Invasive Spine Surgery
+Overview of Minimally Invasive Spine Surgery

 Degenerative disc disease can occur anywhere along the spinal column.
 Herniated discs most frequently occur in the lumbar back, then the neck, and lastly, the thoracic area.

 The medical team at Centers for Neurosurgery, Spine & Orthopedics will evaluate each patient to determine whether the patient could benefit from conservative treatment options or minimally invasive spine surgery so the patient can experience a rapid recovery.

 The doctors at CNSO never rush to recommend surgery unless it is the best treatment option.
 Before deciding whether surgery would resolve the patient’s discomfort, imaging tests, such as a magnetic resonance imaging (MRI) scan, within the past six months would be necessary to obtain an accurate picture of the spinal pathology and affected joints.
 The CNSO surgeon would then take ample time to discuss a proposed treatment plan with the patient, share possible outcomes, and address any concerns they may have regardless of whether or not surgery is necessary.

 A patient will be under general anesthesia during their surgery.
 During the surgery, the smallest possible incision (1-3 cm) is made to ensure the positioning of the surgical instrument and secure the approach to the affected area.
 Tubular retractors are placed to hold the surrounding tissues and muscles in place.
 A microscope is often used to enhance visualization, so the surgeon can effectively treat the problem with a high level of precision.
 Because of the small size of the incision(s), minimal bandaging is required over the operation site.
 Most of the time just a bandaid is necessary.
 This provides a patient with additional comfort during the post-operative period.